-Whenever restraints are applied, the run sheet must reflect the following:
+Whenever restraints are applied, the PCR must reflect the following:

 - Clinical justification for use.
 Describe the scene and patient behaviors in exact terms leading to the conclusion that the patient would have harmed themselves or others without interjecting opinions or unprofessional comments. - Failure of non-physical methods of restraint (if conscious), failure of verbal attempts to convince the nondecisional patient to cooperate and/or consent to treatment. - That the reasons for restraint were explained to the patient. - Whether the restraints were ordered by a physician or applied per SOP; the physician's name who authorized the restraints. - Rationale for the type of intervention selected. - The type of restraint used, the limbs restrained, time of application, responders who assisted in the restraint process (including law enforcement personnel and bystanders), and the measures taken to protect the rights, dignity and well-being of the patient including monitoring, reassessment, and attention to patient needs. - The q.
-15 minute reassessments of VS, limb SMV, and the patient's behavior and/or mental status after restraint. - Care during transport. - Any injuries sustained by the individual or staff and the treatment provided to the patient for these injuries (NAEMSP, 2002). - If a patient with a primary behavioral health emergency (psychiatric focus) is restrained for transport against their will, complete a petition form and provide it to the ED staff for additional documentation.
+15 minute reassessments of VS, limb SMV, and the patient's behavior and/or mental status after restraint. - Care during transport. - Any injuries sustained by the individual or staff and the treatment provided to the patient for these injuries (NAEMSP, 2002). - If a patient with a primary behavioral health emergency is an imminent danger to themselves or others or is unable to care for themselves, complete a petition form and provide it to the ED staff for additional documentation.
 Examples include neuroses (a restricted ability to achieve optimal functioning in social life) or psychoses (maladaptive behavior that involves major distortions of realty.)
 Clinical responses include depression, withdrawal, catatonic state, violence, suicidal thoughts/acts, paranoia, phobias, anxiety disorders including panic attacks, conversion hysterias, disorientation or disorganization with psychotic behavior, delusions, or hallucinations as seen in schizophrenia.